Stranger Takes Over Vacationing Family’s Home

 While we at Deep Sentinel are glad that this home takeover incident ended peacefully with no one hurt, we would like to point out that with Deep Sentinel, this family would not have had endured this situation.
 We could have prevented it and they could have returned home to find their key still fit the lock and nothing was displaced.

 Unlike other home security systems that passively take video footage while a home is being ransacked or rely solely on you for intervention, Deep Sentinel’s trained home surveillance agents would have called the police for the vacationing family.
 The intruder would never have made it inside the front door much less had time to change the locks.
-Order a Deep Sentinel system for your home today.
+Order a Deep Sentinel home security camera system for your home today.